The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna structure

-We verify the intended deformation behavior through finite element analysis (FEA) of the concept described in Sect.~\ref{sec:achieving_perf}, and provide detailed outputs of the FEA in Appendix~\ref{sec:appendix_FEA}.
-The final accuracy of the passive reflector under gravity load is better than than 200~$\mu$m RMS over the whole range of motion, from 20$^\circ$ to 90$^\circ$ in elevation.
-The deformations are very repeatable and can be largely corrected using look-up tables.
-Major effects occur only in small areas around the four-point supports.
-The steady-state type deformations under 10~m~s$^{-1}$ wind are less than 25~$\mu$m RMS, mainly due to strong astigmatism.
-Active corrections are only required for very low order Zernike polynomials.
-The dynamic wind effects on the reflector shape are an order of magnitude smaller than the steady state effects and are only relevant for pointing.
-Deformations due to temperature effects are minimized by external cladding and forced ventilation inside the backup structure and the elevation wheel, similar to the Institut de radioastronomie millimétrique 30-meter Telescope (IRAM 30-m; \citealt{Baars1987}) and the 50-m LMT/GTM \citep{KaercherBaars2000}.
-Temperature sensors inside the backup structure and the rocking-chair can be used for closed-loop corrections to improve the response to thermal deformations.
+We verified the intended deformation behavior through FEA of the concept described in Sect.~\ref{sec:achieving_perf}, and provide detailed outputs of the FEA in the online data \href{https://zenodo.org/records/14673697}{available on Zenodo}.
+The final accuracy of the passive reflector under gravity loading is better than 200~$\mu$m RMS over the whole range of motion, from 20$^\circ$ to 90$^\circ$ in elevation. {Larger deviations ($>200~\mu$m) are expected to occur only in small areas around the isostatic four-point supports.
+The gravity deformations due to changes in elevation are entirely repeatable, and our finite element modeling indicates that the gross gravity deformations can be largely corrected \citep{Reichert2024}.
+Further refinement can be obtained through empirical determination of the gravitational deformations, which would then inform the structural gravity compensation model (as is standard practice for other large single-dish facilities). }